Bolivia: A network of 'MIL Super Agents' prepares to dismantle disinformation | Latin America | DW | 09.09.2024

 Creators of the "MIL trolley against misinformation" proudly show off their prototype

-The program brought together people from the fields of community communication, content creation and activism from rural, peri-urban and urban areas to create a network of "MIL Super Agents."
-In total, more than 40 people with diverse backgrounds and from different parts of Bolivia participated.
-This allowed for a constructive dialogue between multiple perspectives at a time of strong polarization in the country.
+The program brought together people from the fields of community communication, content creation and activism from rural, semi-urban and urban areas to create a network of "MIL Super Agents."
+More than 40 people with diverse backgrounds and from different regions in Bolivia took part, enabling a constructive dialogue with various perspectives at a time of strong polarization in the country.

 Cultural relevance for a network of MIL Super Agents

-The objective of the MIL Super Agents network is to create a structure of multipliers, people who can pass on what they learned about MIL to their communities and collectives.
+The MIL Super Agents network aims to create a structure of "multipliers" - people who can share what they have learned about MIL with their communities and collectives.
 Much of the focus was on developing media competencies and skills while paying close attention to the particularities of each community.

-"This program allows me to teach how to identify disinformation to the elderly in my community, who are very susceptible to this phenomenon," said Reyna Laura Muñoz Choque, a community communicator from Radio Turco in Oruro, in the Bolivian highlands.
+"This program enables me to teach the elderly in my community how to identify disinformation, because they are very susceptible to this," said Reyna Laura Muñoz Choque, a community communicator from Radio Turco in Oruro, a city in the Bolivian highlands.

 Bolivien I DW Akademie Workshop